kubernetes/kubernetes/docs/kubectl_get.md

       --context="": The name of the kubeconfig context to use --insecure-skip-tls-verify=false: If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure.
       --kubeconfig="": Path to the kubeconfig file to use for CLI requests.
-      --log_backtrace_at=:0: when logging hits line file:N, emit a stack trace --log_dir=: If non-empty, write log files in this directory --log_flush_frequency=5s: Maximum number of seconds between log flushes --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.
+      --log-backtrace-at=:0: when logging hits line file:N, emit a stack trace --log-dir=: If non-empty, write log files in this directory --log-flush-frequency=5s: Maximum number of seconds between log flushes --logtostderr=true: log to standard error instead of files --match-server-version=false: Require server version to match client version --namespace="": If present, the namespace scope for this CLI request.